bibbox/app-seeddms/README.md

 ## Mounted Volumes

-* the mysql datafolder _/var/mysql_ will be mounted to _/opt/apps/INSTANCE_NAME/var/mysql_ in your BIBBOX kit
+* the mysql datafolder _/var/lib/mysql_ will be mounted to _/opt/apps/INSTANCE_NAME/var/lib/mysql_ in your BIBBOX kit
+* the SeedDMS datafolder _/var/seeddms50x/data_ will be mounted to _/opt/apps/INSTANCE_NAME/var/seeddms50x/data_ in your BIBBOX kit